 The Weekly Offertory Collection will not be taken in the usual way but please leave you collection in the baskets either at the right side of the altar rails or at the side door as you leave church.

-New Government regulations stipulate that funerals can have 30 people attending but for the sacrament of baptism it has been reduced to 6 people and for a marriage it is now 15 people.
+New Government regulations stipulate that funerals can have 30 people attending (this does not include the priest, server, organist or cantor) but at present the sacrament of baptism or marriage cannot be celebrated.